New skein invariants of links: Discussing mathematical directions and applications

-\begin{enumerate} \item Computer calculation of the new skein link invariants need to be done in order to check their topological strength.
+\begin{enumerate} \item Computer calculations of the new skein link invariants need to be done in order to check their topological strength.

-\item Just as the invariant $\Theta(q,\lambda,E) = P[P]$ is related to the Yokonuma--Hecke algebra and to the algebra of braids and ties \cite{AJ1}, it would be interesting to see the invariants $D[D]$ and $K[K]$, or rather $Y[Y]$ and $F[F]$ defined in (\ref{yzfromdt}) and (\ref{fsfromkq}), related to some knot algebras, such as the framization of the BMW algebra proposed in \cite{jula4,jula5}, see also \cite{AJ3}.
+\item Just as the invariant $\Theta(q,\lambda,E) = P[P]$ is related to the Yokonuma--Hecke algebra and to the algebra of braids and ties \cite{AJ1}, it would be interesting to see the invariants $D[D]$ and $K[K]$, or rather $Y[Y]$ and $F[F]$ defined in (\ref{yzfromdt}) and (\ref{fsfromkq}), related to some knot algebras, such as the framization of the BMW algebra proposed in \cite{jula4,jula5}.
+See also \cite{AJ3}.

-\item The categorification of the new skein invariants is another interesting problem, and for the invariant $\theta(q,E)$, which generalizes the Jones polynomial and is a specialization of $\Theta(q,z,E)$ \cite{goula2}, it is the object of research of the second author with Chlouveraki, Goundaroulis and Kontogeorgis.
+\item The categorification of the new skein invariants is another interesting problem and, for the invariant $\theta(q,E)$, which generalizes the Jones polynomial and is a specialization of $\Theta(q,z,E)$ \cite{goula2}, it is the object of the ongoing research project \cite{cgkl}.

-\item We expect that all the work in the present paper can be straightforwardly generalized to invariants of tied links, using the methods of Aicardi and Juyumaya \cite{AJ2}.
-This will be investigated in a subsequent paper. \end{enumerate}
+\item The invariants in the present paper can be formulated in terms of the invariants of tied links, using the methods of Aicardi and Juyumaya \cite{AJ2,AJ3}.
+This will be investigated in a subsequent paper.